aisy/abb_steak/README.md

 ```

 Important Directories :
-- `android` : android system (please create the issue if you want edit/change something in this directory).
+- `android` : android system (please create PR if you want edit/change something in this directory).
 - `assets` : assets collection like images, data etc.
-- `ios` : ios system (please create the issue if you want edit/change something in this directory).
+- `ios` : ios system (please create PR if you want edit/change something in this directory).
 - `lib` : the main project was here, this also including the directory :
   - `helper` : directory to hold function to helper code or project
   - `models` : directory to hold the collection data, actually this is was a 'Provider' but i prefer using a model to manage data Provider